obsproject/rfcs/README.md

 ## Reviewing RFCs
 [Reviewing RFCs]: #reviewing-rfcs

-While the RFC pull request is up, the team may reach out to the author to discuss the issues in greater detail, and in some cases the topic may be discussed at an internal team meeting.
-In either case a summary from the resulting discussions will be posted back to the RFC pull request.
+While the RFC pull request is up, the team may reach out to the author to discuss the issues in greater detail, and in some cases, the topic may be discussed at an internal team meeting.
+In either case, a summary from the resulting discussions will be posted back to the RFC pull request.

 The core team makes final decisions about RFCs after the benefits and drawbacks are well understood.
 These decisions can be made at any time, but the team will regularly issue decisions.
 When a decision is made, the RFC pull request will either be merged or closed.
-In either case, if the reasoning is not clear from the discussion in thread, the team will add a comment describing the rationale for the decision.
+In either case, if the reasoning is not clear from the discussion in the thread, the team will add a comment describing the rationale for the decision.

 ## Implementing an RFC
 [Implementing an RFC]: #implementing-an-rfc

 Some accepted RFCs represent vital features that need to be implemented right away.
 Other accepted RFCs can represent features that can wait until some arbitrary developer feels like doing the work.
 Every accepted RFC has an associated issue tracking its implementation in the relevant OBS Project